 Zaprezs, who knew perfectly well that this was untrue, let out a low, sinister laugh.

-“Of what crime am I accused?
-I have killed no one — quite the contrary.”
+“What crime am I accused of?
+I have killed no one — quite the opposite.”

 “You have desecrated graves and abducted several minors.
-Shall I continue?”
+Shall I go on?”

 “The graves were opened with the consent of the families, and I have abducted no one.”